 Competitiveness and profitability, since much of this nitrogen is used as fertilizers.
 Less unused fertilizer goes directly to this challenge.

-The presence of Phosphorous, being heavily used by agricultural operations as fertilizers, also provides a role for NRSP-3 to monitor the growing amount of P in the atmosphere and in deposition, leading to research designed to reduce the presence of phosphorus in the atmosphere from agricultural sources.
+The presence of Phosphorous, being heavily used by agricultural operations as fertilizers, provides a role for NRSP-3 to monitor the growing amount of P in the atmosphere and in deposition, leading to research designed to reduce the presence of phosphorus in the atmosphere from agricultural sources.

 Grand Challenge 2 “We must adapt to and mitigate the impacts of climate change on food, feed, fiber, and fuel systems in the United States.”

-NRSP-3 monitors climate and climate change, simply by monitoring precipitation at approximately 300 sites across the U.S. Therefore, we montitor one of the principal expectations of climate change, i.e. precipitation changes.
+NRSP-3 monitors climate and climate changeby monitoring precipitation at approximately 300 sites across the U.S. Therefore, we monitor one of the principal factors of climate change (e.g., precipitation changes).

-As precipitation changes occur, the “chemical climatology” will also likely change.
+As precipitation changes occur, the “chemical climatology” will likely change.
 Concentration of pollutants is a direct result of the volume of precipitation, and changes in precipitation (volume) will result in chemical concentrations in the atmosphere.
 The same is true for deposition rates, which are based on the amount of precipitation that falls.
-If precipitation depth changes, then deposition rates will also change.
+If precipitation depth changes, then deposition rates also will change.

 The above two changes will result in a change in chemical flow to the agricultural lands of the U.S., and NRSP-3 is in place to measure any differences that can be attributed to changes in precipitation.

-Many atmospheric chemistry reactions are temperature depended (e.g., nitrogen).
-Many scientists expect higher levels of ozone (and others) in the atmosphere which could accelerate the deposition of the resulting pollutants.
+Many atmospheric chemistry reactions are temperature dependent (e.g., nitrogen).
+Many scientists expect higher levels of ozone in the atmosphere which could accelerate the deposition of the resulting pollutants.

-With expected increasing temperatures, more cooling will be needed, and in much of the world, this electricity demand will be met with increasing combustion of coal (i.e. India, China).
+With expected increasing temperatures, more cooling will be needed, and in much of the world, the electricity demand will be met with increasing combustion of coal (i.e. India, China).
 Coal contains many of the pollutants that we measure (e.g., S, N, mercury), and with increasing cooling, a result should be an increase in the deposition of these pollutants.
 NRSP-3 will be used to track these changes.

 Grand Challenge 3 “We must support energy security and the development of the bioeconomy from renewable natural resources in the United States.”

-By tracking the movement of S and N compounds, we are documenting the change in atmospheric chemistry and deposition to lands, as the evolution of energy production from coal based (high S content) to natural gas (low S content), and toward increasing electrical needs to be produced in the near term, primarily by natural gas, and other biofuels.
+By tracking the movement of S and N compounds, we are documenting the change in atmospheric chemistry and deposition to lands, as the evolution of increasing energy production and electrical needs move from coal based (high S content) to natural gas (low S content) and biofuels.

-As biofuel research and production begins, this will include combustion of compounds within the biofuels (S, N, P, etc.), and any changes in the wet deposition from these activities can and will be recorded by the NRSP-3.
+As biofuel research and production begins, this will include combustion of compounds within the biofuels (S, N, P, etc.), and any changes in the wet deposition from these activities will be monitored and recorded by the NRSP-3.

-As biofuel production begins, these will require any adaption of agricultural procedures will occur and could have impacts upon deposition to surrounding environments, and the NRSP-3 will be in place to measure any increases or decreases in the impact.
+As biofuel production begins, this will require adaption of agricultural procedures and these adaptations could have impacts upon deposition to surrounding environments.
+The NRSP-3 will be in place to measure any increases or decreases of these impacts.

-With the implied electrification of the transportation fleet, more power will be needed (see above), but will also transfer the transportation emissions from the urban corridor (vehicles) to the rural location of the production of electricity from biofuels.
+With the increased electrification of the transportation fleet, more power will be needed .
+These transportation emissions will be transferred from urban corridors (vehicles) to rural locations where the production of electricity is generated from biofuels.
 If any change and movement of these pollutants should occur, NRSP-3 will record that signal, providing required information for agricultural researchers looking for impacts from these changes.

 Grand Challenge 4 “We must play a global leadership role to ensure a safe, secure, and abundant food supply for the United States and the world.”